BarbriSFCourseDetails

 • Treatment of carried interest and performance of services

-• Available tax planning techniques and loopholes for partnerships, LLCs, and S corporations
+• Available tax planning techniques for partnerships, LLCs, and S corporations

 • Entity reclassification considerations for potential tax savings